ACT NOW – BEFORE THE NET METERING RULES CHANGE

 NOW IS THE TIME TO GO SOLAR !!!

-With the current net metering agreement coming closer to the cap in SDGE’s territory, those who act now will benefit greatly by locking-in the $5/month grid interconnection fee for the next 20 years!
+With the current net metering agreement coming closer to the cap in SDGE’s territory, those who act now will benefit greatly by locking-in retail rate credit for surplus energy production and the $5/month minimum grid interconnection fee for the next 20 years!
 While we don’t yet know how much this charge will go up, everyone in the solar industry is aware that SDGE wants to significantly increase this monthly fee for customers with solar.

 If you’ve been thinking about going solar, it’s time to get serious or risk missing out on lower fees from SDGE.
 Request a free quote and see how much you could be saving!